simpleiot/simpleiot/docs/ref/research.md

     specialized merkle trees to manage versions of files and even directories.
     One advantage of using merkle trees in version control systems is we can simply compare hashes of files and directories between two commits to know if they've been modified or not, which is quite fast.
-This [post](https://blog.sourced.tech/post/difftree/) discusses in detail how the
-    entire process works.
   - No-SQL distributed database systems like Apache Cassandra and Amazon DynamoDB use merkle trees to detect inconsistencies between data replicas.
     This process of repairing the data by comparing all replicas and updating